nus-cs2103/website-base/admin/ip-tasks-fragment.md

 <panel type="seamless">
 <span slot="header" class="card-title text-info"><markdown>{{ icon_info }} **Why more OOP?**</markdown></span>

-One of the increments below asks you to push the design more towards the OOP approach.
+One of the iP increments asks you to push the design more towards the OOP approach.
 This is a good point to remind you the following points:

 ****Good OOP != OOP is good****: While the course pushes you to use _good OOP_, do not interpret it as a message of _OOP is good_; it's good for many situations but not so for some other situations.
 The best is usually a combination of approaches.
 Hence, you are encouraged to get better at other paradigms, the _functional_ paradigm in particular which has been rising in popularity in some areas such as big data, AI, parallel systems.<br>
 That said, it is also preferable to use one paradigm as the primary approach and fallback on others only when the primary paradigm is clearly sub-optimal.
 Reason: mixing everything in equal measures might make the system even harder to understand.